CSCI157/Activity-3---Operating-Overloading-Part-2/README.md

 ##### Operators
 str - print some nice output.<br />
-lt - compare the cores first, if the number of cores is equal then the compare the processor speed and then the cache.<br />
+lt - Compare the cores first, if the number of cores of self is less than the number of cores of other then lt is true.
+If the number of cores are equal then the compare the processor speed and then the cache in the same way.<br />
 eq - compare all of the attributes.<br />
 gt - opposite of lt.<br />
 in - check if the keyword is in any of the string attributes.<br />